-8. Bachelor of Business Administration (BBA) Degree Programme: Introduction to Curriculum
+11. Bachelor of Business Administration (BBA) Degree Programme: Introduction to Curriculum

-8.1 Overview
+11.1 Overview

-In response to the changes in the higher education sector globally and nationally, the faculty has introduced a new curriculum to its Bachelor of Business Administration Degree programme in year 2016.
+In response to the changes in the higher education sector globally and nationally, the Faculty introduced a new curriculum to its Bachelor of Business Administration Degree Programme in the year 2016.
 The overarching goal of this curriculum is to bridge the gap between academic-oriented higher education and requirements of the industry to produce university graduates competent in both academic and practical knowledge.
 In reforming the curriculum, the following objectives were specified:

-- To extend the period allocated for the Industrial Training. - To up-date the course content, to match with the goals of the specialization area. - To enhance the course offerings to be compatible with the graduate attributes of the faculty.
+- To extend the period allocated for Industrial Training. - To update the course content, to match with the goals of the specialisation area. - To enhance course offerings to be compatible with graduate attributes of the faculty.

-BBA Degree Programme (BBA)1
+BBA Degree Programme (BBA)

 BBA is a special, four-year full-time programme.
-The Faculty offers BBA Degree in specialized streams such as Accounting, Business Economics, Finance, Hospitality and Leisure Management, Human Resource Management, Marketing, Business Administration and International Business.
-Accordingly, the students of the Faculty can read for the following Degrees Programmes:
+The Faculty offers BBA Degree in specialised streams such as Accounting, Business Administration, Business Economics, Finance, Hospitality and Leisure Management, Human Resource Management, International Business and Marketing.
+Accordingly, the students of the Faculty can read for the following Degrees:

-Bachelor of Business Administration Bachelor of Business Administration in Accounting Bachelor of Business Administration in Business Economics Bachelor of Business Administration in Finance Bachelor of Business Administration in Hospitality and Leisure Management Bachelor of Business Administration in Human Resources Management Bachelor of Business Administration in International Business Bachelor of Business Administration in International Business Bachelor of Business Administration in Marketing
+Bachelor of Business Administration

+Bachelor of Business Administration in Accounting Bachelor of Business Administration in Business Economics Bachelor of Business Administration in Finance

+Bachelor of Business Administration in Hospitality and Leisure Management Bachelor of Business Administration in Human Resources Management Bachelor of Business Administration in International Business Bachelor of Business Administration in Marketing